Quick answer

 Is my copy of The Quick Red Fox a first edition?

-A first edition of The Quick Red Fox by John D. MacDonald (Fawcett Gold Medal) is identified by: Gold Medal paperback original, September 1964.
+A first edition of The Quick Red Fox by John D. MacDonald (Fawcett Gold Medal) is identified by: Gold Medal paperback original, September 1964, Travis McGee #4.

 How do I tell the first printing from a later one?

 Check the copyright page.
 A stated first edition, a number line ending in 1, or a dated first printing with no later printings listed is the key.
-Paperback original; no earlier edition.
+A paperback original with no earlier hardcover; the Gold Medal wraps issue (k1464) is the true first.

 Is the book-club edition the same as the first?